wp-plugins/intermediate-image-sizes/readme.txt

 Reads size from URL.
 You need only add -[width]x[height] to the image path (like regular WordPress thumbnails).
 Ex: image-100x100.jpg.
 Size 0 means auto.
 With both sizes set, it crops to the center.

-WARNING: The plugin deletes all current thumbnails and stops Wordpress from producing new thumbnails to keep it clean.
+WARNING: The plugin deletes all current thumbnails and stops Wordpress from generating new thumbnails to keep it clean.
 Remember this before deactivating.
-You will need a plugin to regenerate thumbnails.
+You will need a [plugin](https://wordpress.org/plugins/regenerate-thumbnails/ "Regenerate Thumbnails") to regenerate thumbnails.

 == Installation ==